World stocks grind higher after central bank stimulus signals

 "Fund managers have not been selling equities during the recent pull-backs because of the 'ECB put': if the situation worsens, the central bank is ready to take further steps," he said.
 "The market remains volatile, and investors should be cautious."

+Shares in Shanghai hit three-year highs as the prospect of further policy stimulus in China and Europe whetted risk appetite globally.
+The euro steadied after nearing 28-month lows.

-Shares in Shanghai rose almost 2 percent, while MSCI's broadest index of Asia-Pacific shares outside Japan jumped 1.1 percent.
+The Shanghai Composite Index rose almost 2 percent more on Monday, while MSCI's broadest index of Asia-Pacific shares outside Japan jumped 1.1 percent.
 Tokyo was closed for a holiday.

-European markets were slightly less bullish overall, German and French stock indices rising 0.8-0.9 percent while London fell by less than 0.1 percent.
-Futures pointed to rises of 0.1-0.2 percent on Wall Street ahead of the opening.

-"The markets are continuing to react to the Chinese rate cut on Friday and to Draghi's comments," said Jeremy Batstone-Carr, head of private client research at London-based investment manager Charles Stanley.
+"China's rate cut adds to the determination of global policy makers to avoid deflation and support growth," said Shane Oliver, head of investment strategy at fund manager AMP Capital in Sydney.

+"While U.S. quantitative easing may have ended, it's being replaced by QE in Japan and Europe and rate cuts in China," he added.
+"This in turn augurs well for shares and other growth assets."

 In commodity markets, oil edged down ahead of a key meeting of OPEC on Thursday amid uncertainty on whether producers would agree on a meaningful cut in output to support prices.
 Brent fell 13 cents at $80.24 a barrel, while U.S. crude 9 cents to $76.42.